ScienceLogic/is_syncpack_cookiecutter/README.md

 ------------
 The generated package will contain a [Visual Studio Code DevContainer](https://code.visualstudio.com/docs/remote/containers)
 When you open the generated folder with VSCode you will get a prompt to open the workspace within the container.
-This Container contains a functional environment for developing and testing your SyncPack steps without the need of a PowerFlow system.
+This Container contains a functional environment for developing and testing your SyncPack steps without the need of a full PowerFlow system.

 **Usage**
 1. After completing the cookie cutter run, open the generated folder in Visual Studio Code
-1. Open a new Terminal in VSCode (ctrl+shift+`)
-1. `cd` to `.devcontainer`
-1. Run `docker build --pull --rm --network=host -f "Dockerfile" -t syncpack-env:latest .`
+1. The .devcontainer folder should be detected and you should be prompted to re-open the workspace in the container.
+Click Yes.

-1. After the build completes, pull up the command pallet (ctrl+shift+P) and run `Remote-Containers: Reopen in Container` Your environemt should now be ready.
+If you are not prompted or you miss it, Open the command pallet (ctrl+shift+P) and run `Remote-Containers: Reopen in Container`

+Your environemt should now be ready.
-If you need any additional syncpacks or packages to be available, add them to the .devcontainers/dev-requirements.txt, repeat the build command and re-open in the container again.
+If you need any additional syncpacks or packages to be available, simply `pip install` them into your container.
+Remember to add them to your dependancies!

-*Linux Notes*
-If the build fails to resolve the internal repositories, you may need to set `DOCKER_OPTS="--dns <dns ip>"` in `/etc/default/docker` and restart the docker service.

 Tasks
 -----
-The generated package will contain a [task](https://code.visualstudio.com/docs/editor/tasks) to build and upload your SyncPack to a PowerFlow system.
+The generated workspace contains a number of [tasks](https://code.visualstudio.com/docs/editor/tasks) to assist with development.

+### Build and upload your SyncPack to a PowerFlow system.

 Usage:
 1. Open the Command Pallet